 A volatile stock market and crummy interest rates have forced a lot of people to get creative when it comes to investing their money.
-We’ve put together a list of five of the wackiest ways people are parking their cash.
+We’ve put together a list of six of the wackiest ways people are parking their cash.

 A quick word of caution before you go crazy with these types of investments — experts say that alternative investments as a group should constitute no more than about 5% to 15% of an overall portfolio.